-This week, I am going to be talking to the teens of parents that visit my blog.
+This week, I will be talking to the teens of parents visiting my blog.
 It is a little shift in my focus on helping teenagers directly since they need to be more independent as they embark on their new high school experience.
 So, parents, hand over the laptop and allow your students to read these posts about the critical tasks to do before starting high school.
 And then come back and discuss it with them to show them that you support them.

 Now, students, high school can be an overwhelming and scary place for incoming students.
-You can easily be distracted by tasks to do and keeping up with the various responsibilities.
-But, know that you are ready for it because you made it this far.
-Below are some tasks to do before starting high school to stay well organized and focused on this new adventure.
+You can easily be distracted by tasks to do and keep up with the various responsibilities.
+But know you are ready for it because you made it this far.
+Below are some tasks to do before starting high school to stay well-organized and focused on this new adventure.

 Tasks To Do Three Weeks Before High School Starts

 Have an area in your home to do homework.
-It should be quiet and set apart from the main shared spaces, if possible.
+If possible, it should be quiet and set apart from the main shared spaces.

 Tasks To Do Two Weeks Before High School Starts